duckietown/docs-brown/book/doc-sky/15-project3-pidcontrollers/20-simulation.md

 Run `python sim.py -h` to see the other simulator parameters.
 We encourage you to experiment with those and observe their effects on your controller.

+**After you finish this part of the project, make sure that you push the final versions of the files that you modified to your Github repo.**